ROCm/amd_matrix_instruction_calculator/README.md

 For floating point WMMA instructions, setting the highest-order bit of NEG will negate Src3, the values of the C matrix, while setting the highest-order bit of NEG_HI will take the absolute value of the C matrix entry.
 Any of the bits may be set at the same time; when `NEG[2]` and `NEG_HI[2]` are both set, the absolute value is calculated before the negation.

-For integer WMMA instructions, the two lower-order bits of `NEG` are used to control whether the values in the A\[] and B\[] matrices are treated as unsigned or signed integers.
+For integer WMMA instructions, the two lower-order bits of `NEG` are used to control whether the values in the A\[\] and B\[\] matrices are treated as unsigned or signed integers.
 `NEG[2]` and the entire `NEG_HI` modifier may not be used to negate the A\[] or B\[] matrices for integer WMMA instructions, and they should be set to 0.

 This tool allows setting the `NEG` field using the `--neg` flag for architectures and instructions that support this modifier.
 The  `--neg_hi` flag is used to set the `NEG_HI` field.
 Because these are 3-bit fields, legal values for this option are integers between 0 and 7, inclusive.
-See [the later section on instruction encodings](#details-of-the-vop3p-matrix-multiplication-instruction-encoding-for-amd-rdna-3-architectures) for how the `NEG` field and `NEG_HI` fields interact.
+See [the later section on instruction encodings](#details-of-the-vop3p-matrix-multiplication-instruction-encoding-in-the-amd-rdna-3-architecture) for how the `NEG` field and `NEG_HI` fields interact.
-This tool does not let users manually change the NEG_HI field.
+This tool does not let users manually change the `NEG_HI` field.

-The following is an example that requests the matrix layout of the matrix B for the V\_WMMA\_F32\_16X16X16_F16 instruction on RDNA 3 architecture, with the `NEG` and `NEG_HI` value of 6.
+The following is an example that requests the matrix layout of the matrix B for the V\_WMMA\_F32\_16X16X16\_F16 instruction in the RDNA 3 architecture, with the `NEG` and `NEG_HI` value of 6.
 Because the value 6 has the middle bit set, the values of the B\[\] matrix are returned with a negative sign to indicate that their values will be negated by the instruction.

 ```